 He also created the bar from a snooker table he had from his previous house and was never able to sell.
 The pub also features entertainment such as a dartboard and two televisions, and design pieces like chairs and carpets to make the pub more comfortable.

-“After 4 months of hard working the pub is now almost ready, I just need to buy a door for the toilet, and install a basin,” Steve said proudly.
+“After 4 months of hard work the pub is now almost ready, I just need to buy a door for the toilet, and install a basin,” Steve said proudly.

 Steve has started posting on a daily basis on his Facebook group since the first day of construction to monitor the evolution of his work.
 Valerie Hecht has commented, “very impressive!
 It’s been so fun to see the progress.”

-Once lockdown is over he is planning to allow his friends from the Facebook group to visit the pub in person.
-“I already had people from America, Australia, and Japan visiting, and there are more people messaging me on Facebook about coming and see it!”
+Once lockdown is over, he is planning to allow his friends from the Facebook group to visit the pub in person.
+“I already had people from America, Australia, and Japan visiting, and there are more people messaging me on Facebook about coming and seeing it!”